When someone dies

 Fees apply to all funeral services in the Catholic Churches of our area.

 Fr.
-Roy and Fr.
+Ian and Fr.
 Michael are here to help and support you in any way they can during this time.
 They can be contacted through the Parish Offices on:

 St. Teresa’s and St. Mary Magdalen’s Parish Office: